Deivitto/auditor-docker/README.md

 docker run -it whitehat-machine
 ```

+## Share a folder
-or to run current folder inside the docker machine
+To run current folder inside the docker machine launch next command.
+Now, at the docker machine, a folder called /code will include current folder from parent operating system
 ```
 docker run -it -v "$PWD":/code whitehat-machine
 ```

+## 1 line command
 Fast command to install it:
 ```
 rm -rf auditor-docker && \